 Point of Pride

-70% of those advanced degrees from Illinois State passed the Certified Public Accounting (CPA) exam on their first try in 2015—the second-highest pass rate in Illinois for large accounting programs.
+Over 70% of those receiving advanced degrees from Illinois State University passed the Certified Public Accounting (CPA) exam on their first try in 2017—the highest pass rate in Illinois for large public university accounting programs.

 Why study Accountancy?